-Another way of thinking about which one of the two max variants is selected is that the nullness annotations of (the declared types of) both arguments are unified to a type that is a subtype of both.
-If both arguments are @NonNull, their unification is @NonNull, and the method return type is @NonNull.
-But if even one of the arguments is @Nullable, then the unification is @Nullable, and so is the return type.
+Another way of thinking about which one of the two max variants is selected is that the nullness annotations of (the declared types of) both arguments are unified to a type that is a supertype of both, also known as the least upper bound or lub.
+If both arguments are @NonNull, their unification (lub) is @NonNull, and the method return type is @NonNull.
+But if even one of the arguments is @Nullable, then the unification (lub) is @Nullable, and so is the return type.